Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 Rule of lawCategories of workersDuration

-Federal Law of 27.07.2004 No. 79-FZ "On the State Civil Service of the Russian Federation"Civil servantsUp to a year
+Federal Law of July 27, 2004 No. 79-FZ “On the State Civil Service of the Russian Federation”Civil servantsUp to a year

-Federal Law of 09.01.1997 No. 5-FZ "On the provision of social guarantees to Heroes of Socialist Labor, Heroes of Labor of the Russian Federation and full holders of the Order of Labor Glory"Heroes of Socialist Labor, Heroes of Labor of the Russian Federation and full holders of the Order of Labor GloryUp to 3 weeks per year
+Federal Law of 01/09/1997 No. 5-FZ “On the provision of social guarantees to Heroes of Socialist Labor, Heroes of Labor of the Russian Federation and full holders of the Order of Labor Glory”Heroes of Socialist Labor, Heroes of Labor of the Russian Federation and full holders of the Order of Labor GloryUp to 3 weeks per year

-Federal Law of 12.01.1995 No. 5-FZ "On Veterans"War invalidsUp to 60 days a year
+Federal Law of January 12, 1995 No. 5-FZ “On Veterans”Invalids of warUp to 60 days a year

 WWII participantsUp to 35 days a year

-War veterans
+Combat veterans

 For your information

-The period of unpaid leave
+Duration of unpaid leave

 note

-For example, an employee got a job at an institution on 03/10/2015.
-The duration of unpaid leave in 2015 was 20 days.
-Since he was granted more than 14 days of administrative leave, the length of the working year will increase by more than 14 days - 6.
-Thus, the working year will start on 03/10/2015 and end on 03/15/2016.
+For example, an employee got a job at an institution on March 10, 2015.
+The duration of his unpaid leave in 2015 was 20 days.
+Since he was granted more than 14 days of administrative leave, the length of the working year will increase by the number of days exceeding 14 - 6.
+Thus, the working year will begin on 03/10/2015 and end on 03/15/2016.

-We draw up documents
+We prepare documents

 For your information

 There is no clear answer in labor legislation.
 But we believe that the employer may well recall the employee from vacation, using, by analogy, the provisions of Art.
 125 of the Labor Code of the Russian Federation, regulating withdrawal from annual paid leave.
-True, with one caveat: the days remaining from the administrative leave in connection with the recall from it are not subsequently added to any vacation and are not provided at any time convenient for the employee during the working year.
+True, with one caveat: the days remaining from administrative leave in connection with recall from it are not subsequently added to any leave and are not provided at any time convenient for the employee during the working year.

 Finally